-Welwyn Garden City, founded by Sir Ebenezer Howard in the 1920’s, is the UK’s second ever ‘garden city’, designed to blend together city and nature.
+Welwyn Garden City, founded by Sir Ebenezer Howard in the 1920s, is the UK’s second-ever ‘garden city’, designed to blend together city and nature.
 As such, it contains a number of beautiful vistas where trees are a focal point of the view.

-With many of the planting schemes now several decades old, Welwyn Hatfield Borough Council (Welwyn HBC) put in place a long-term strategic plan to renew a number of street trees schemes across the town.
+With many of the planting schemes now several decades old, Welwyn Hatfield Borough Council (Welwyn HBC) put in place a long-term strategic plan to renew a number of street tree schemes across the town.
 The main client objectives were – and remain to present day – to respect the original layout and species choice of the trees, as selected over years since the town began.
 Practically, this means living with declining schemes until they reach the point where the overall effect is compromised and the last trees are felled and the whole scheme, or avenue, is replaced.
 Whether a road has reached that point is determined by tree officers on a year-by-year basis.

 A selection of the key tree varieties chosen for this project included: